Skip to main content

 Ready to Take the Next Step?

 Are you ready to learn more about the Architectural Construction program and being a student at SCTCC?
-Visit SCTCC for a tour or an information session.

-Connect with the SCTCC Admissions team:
+Connect with the Admissions team

 • Call us at 320-308-5089